paulbjensen/paulbjensen/posts/2012_07_11_thoughts-on-rails-node-and-the-web-apps-of-today.md

 When my boss asked me to take a look at Node.js at AOL around Christmas 2010, my view of Node at that time was one of indifference to it.
 I downloaded code, built a sample app, looked at the docs, the libraries, and got a feel for it.

 The biggest thing I noticed was the difference in performance.
 It consumed less memory than Ruby, and it served more requests per second than Sinatra or even Rack.
-Then what then made it even more interesting was [CoffeeScript](http://coffeescript.org); you could write JavaScript with fewer characters and a nicer syntax.
-It made it that more accessible to Rubyists like me.
+What made it even more interesting was [CoffeeScript](http://coffeescript.org); you could write JavaScript with fewer characters and a nicer syntax.
+That made Node more accessible to Rubyists like me.

-In the new year, we were asked to build an internal account management tool, and we asked if it was ok to try and build it in Node.
+In the new year, we were asked to build an internal account management tool, and we asked if it we could build it in Node.
 My boss' boss gave the thumbs up.
 This was a chance to get a real feel for what Node.js could do.

-Node turned out to be a wonderful little tool.
-It's amazing to be able to write both client and server-side code in the same language, and as companies like [LinkedIn have proven](http://news.ycombinator.com/item?id=2891025), it performs very well.
-When I compare Rails to Node, I consider Rails to be more mature and complete, but I find Node.js to be far more enjoyable and performant.

-Another thing is that Rails was built at a time when PHP was king, and the web applications of that time compared to the web applications of now are ancient.
-Rails is good, and to its credit people have tried to port it to Node.js, but that is passing up on an opportunity to rethink how web applications of today should be built, using the technology that exists today.

-If one technology comes to minds, it's WebSockets.
+Node turned out to work fantastically well in our case.
+As companies like [LinkedIn have proven](http://news.ycombinator.com/item?id=2891025), it can be used in the Enterprise, and perform well against high-traffic sites.
+Is it as enterprise-ready as Rails?
+I'd say that Rails is more mature and complete as a framework, especially when it comes to doing outside-in BDD.

-The rise of real-time
+The web apps of then and now
 ---

-When I first saw WebSockets in action at a New Bamboo hack day, I never imagined it would end up being a big deal.
-Sure, I'd built a demo or two using it, and then New Bamboo took their hack day project and turned it into [Pusher](http://pusher.com), and I left New Bamboo to join AOL.
+When Rails came about (all the way in 2004), it was built at a time when MySpace was the daddy and Twitter didn't even exist.
+It didn't say "oh let's try and do what PHP does because everyone uses PHP"; it was fresh thinking.
+That kind of departure from the status quo is good; it's how we evolve.

+To Rails' credit, people have made various attempts to port it to Node.js, but in doing that, they are passing on an opportunity to rethink how web apps in today's world should be built.
+A lot of things have changed in the past 8 years, including Internet technology, and if I had to name one technology that comes to minds, it's WebSockets.

+The rise of the real-time web
+---

+Following a session on WebSockets presented by Peter Lubbers at Skills Matter, New Bamboo embarked on some WebSockets hacking at a company hack day.
+That hackday project then ended becoming [Pusher](http://pusher.com), and that is the best reason I can give for why all companies should have hack days.

+At the time it looked fun, but I never imagined it would end up being a big deal.
+I made some fun demos, one of which was brilliant.
+I had made a HTML5 keyboard called [Sweet Music](http://sweetmusicapp.com), and I would play it at 10am every day for the daily standup.
+Then one day I hooked up Pusher to it, so that I could remotely trigger the "waaa" from any web browser.
+Before I left New Bamboo to join AOL, I had left a web browser with Sweet Music open on one of the monitors in the office, and turned off the screen so that no one would notice.
+Come the following Monday when I was no longer there, I opened up my laptop, and pranked the bambinos with Sweet Music, right on time.

+Any interest in WebSockets was left at New Bamboo, as I dived into building a big HRM tool for AOL.
+It was a fun couple of months, as I discovered what working for a big company was like.
+At the end of the year, my boss decided to do some research into various web technologies.

-Then my boss went to Peter Lubbers' WebSockets session at Skills Matter, and he took a big interest in it.
-He appreciated the benefits of WebSockets over the standard HTTP request.
-With it, he eventually built what is now known as [SocketStream](http://socketstream.com).
+He went to Peter Lubbers' WebSockets session at Skills Matter.

-The real-time web is an exciting prospect, and it's not just about chat applications.
-If you go to Pusher's site, you'll see games, analytics services, and collaboration tools.
-It's not just about receiving data in real-time; in combination with client-side MVC frameworks, the need to fetch data from the server upon loading a given resource is reduced; you can fetch the start at the start of loading the application, and then have any changes to that data be broadcast from the server to all the clients.
-The need to reload data from the server is gone.

-There are so many possibilites, and not just for how applications work, but how they are built too.
+He came back very excited about 'dem sockets.
+During the time we spent building the account management tool in Node.js and MongoDB, Owen went much further, and started putting together a web framework that used WebSockets to transmit data between the client and the server.
+That web framework is [SocketStream](http://socketstream.com).

+Peter Lubbers was key to both Pusher and SocketStream, and I was very fortunate to witness the beginning of both of those things.
+They are a part of what is now termed "the real-time web", and it's a growing business; companies like [Meteor](http://meteor.com/) and [Bridge](https://getbridge.com/) are proof to that.

+The real-time web is an opportunity to rethink how applications should work (like my app [Dashku](https://dashku.com)), as well as how we as developers build them.

+For example, improving developer workflow.
 One of the nice features of SocketStream is that when you edit a CSS file in development mode, the changes get pushed up to the browser straight away, so rather than having to reload the page to see your changes, you see them instantly.
-This is improving developer workflow.

-Back on point
+If you modify a client-side Javascript file, the page reloads for you to checkout the change.
+It's a quicker way of doing things.

+The real-time web is exciting.

+Conclusion
 ---

-When I left AOL and joined a startup, the tech stack there was Rails, MongoDB, and Heroku.
-Going back to Rails after using Node.js was terrible; I didn't enjoy working with it anymore.
-The application was slow to load on my MacBook Air, and eventually I did a factory reset on the laptop to see if I could make it perform any better.
-The performance improved, but it was nothing compared to working with Node.
-Subsequently, I was let go by the startup, and I went on and built [Dashku](https://dashku.com), which I thoroughly enjoyed building.

-I might be wrong, but I think that once you use Node.js and build real-time apps, it's difficult to enjoy doing anything else.

-Has anyone else had a similar experience?
-Let me know.
+When you look at Twitter, or LinkedIn, or Yammer, they all used Rails at the start.
+But over time, they started replacing various pieces with Java, or Node in LinkedIn's case.

+When I consider the combination of Single Page Apps, relegating back-ends to being APIs, the growing importance of performance & scalability, the momentum behind Node.js, and the rise of the real-time web, I see a picture emerge where the back-end will become purely an API component, and one that is swapped out for more performant alternatives over time.

+How does Rails fits into that picture?
+I'm not sure.